Home Selling Guide

 Selling with Keller Williams

-What should I do before the closing?
+What should I do before the completion?

-Before the closing day, you’ll need to:
+Before the completion day, you’ll need to:

 • Gather all appliance manuals and warranties for your buyers.